 If you’re making significant money from photography, it might be time to get incorporated.
 Besides protecting your personal assets, doing so has additional benefits, from potential tax savings to additional credibility in the eyes of your clients.
 Also, all photographers, both hobbyists and professionals should be insured.
 If this the year your photography gear takes a dive into the ocean?
 Or is this the year that someone sneaks out with your Camera Bag while you’re busy shooting?
 We sincerely hope not, but it happens and we all need to prepare!
 Contact your insurance agent for details.

 You can get valuable exposure by submitting your work to websites in your industry.
-For example, if you’re a wedding photographer, a feature in websites like Green Wedding Shoes, The Knot, or other high-traffic, targeted websites can drive a lot of traffic to your site and give you valuable links for your web marketing and SEO.
+For example, if you’re a wedding photographer, a feature in websites like Wedding Maps, Green Wedding Shoes, The Knot, or other high-traffic, targeted websites can drive a lot of traffic to your site and give you valuable links for your web marketing and SEO.

 In the new year, you can save hundreds of dollars by keeping track of small, seemingly unimportant items.
 Label everything, from your lenses to your lens caps to your cables.
 Consider buying an inexpensive label maker with simple functionality such as the Brother Label Maker.

-9. Error-Proof Your Workflow and Backup System
+Error-Proof Your Workflow and Backup System

 Sell Unused Gear

 If you’re just sitting on old gear or if your style has evolved to no longer incorporate certain gear, consider taking some time to sell them.
 Most lenses retain their value well and even a few hundred bucks for an old, outdated camera body is better than having it collect dust in your closet.

-11. Upgrade Your Portfolio or Website
+Upgrade Your Portfolio or Website

 If you’re still using old Flash Websites or if your web design is out dated, consider taking this new year as a new opportunity to give your website an update.
 See our list of the best website builders for photographers to see where to get started.

 Get a Physical Studio

 If you’ve been meeting with your clients at coffee shops and getting by with on-location shooting, maybe it’s time to upgrade to an actual studio.
 The time for this is different for every individual and may not be for everyone, but this can be the next step in growing your business.

-Identify Your Weaknesses
+Identify Your Weaknesses (and Strengths)

 Change Your Product Offering

 Consider switching up your product offering.
 Are you completely happy with your canvas printer?
 What about your album maker?
 Are you offering too many products.
 Consider cutting down on your products and eliminating products that either don’t sell well or don’t represent your business well.

-Explore a New Location
+Explore a New Photo Location

 I think I’ve shot at the same beach 20-30 times this year.
 This particular location isn’t necessarily my favorite, but my clients love it.
 In fact, in my area, there are roughly 5-10 spots that are used over and over, not by choice, but by necessity, as it’s what the clients prefer.
 Sound familiar?
-In the new year, we should challenge ourselves to explore new locations, capture amazing photos of those locations, and convince our clients to take a chance with a new locations.
+In the new year, we should challenge ourselves to explore new locations, capture amazing photos of those locations, and convince our clients to take a chance with a new location.
 This will not only force us to think differently and creatively, but it will also present new challenges to help us grow.